Skip to main content

 Seller Central → Inventory → Inventory Planning (FBA) shows days of supply and a sell-through view per SKU.
 The Restock Inventory tool surfaces Amazon’s own days-of-supply estimate and recommended reorder quantities, which is the closest native equivalent.

 For raw availability, Seller Central → Inventory → Manage FBA Inventory shows available, reserved, inbound, and unfulfillable units per SKU.
-Timing, settlement, and reporting-lag table:
+Timing, settlement, and reporting-lag table: Why our number may legitimately differ from the Restock tool: Cross-connector reconciliation against other connectors the same seller may run:

 Known limitations / merchant FAQs

 The average looks fine but I still stocked out.
 Why?
 Because an average hides the SKUs that matter.
 A healthy catalogue average can sit on top of several top-revenue SKUs about to run dry.
 Always drill into the per-SKU view and read cover against each SKU’s reorder lead time.
 Why is my cover lower than my total stock suggests?
 The card uses sellable (available) units, which exclude reserved, inbound, and unfulfillable inventory.
 Units on a boat to the fulfilment centre do not count toward cover until they are received and sellable.
 A SKU just came off a promotion and its cover collapsed.
 Is it real?
 Often not.
 The trailing daily sales rate is inflated by the promo spike, so cover reads artificially low.
 Wait for demand to normalise, or check whether the recent rate reflects steady-state demand before expediting a reorder.
 What is a safe number of days of cover?
 There is no universal answer; it depends on your reorder lead time.
 Cover should comfortably exceed lead time plus a safety buffer.
 A 14-day cover is fine with a 7-day lead time and dangerous with a 21-day lead time.
 Can I change the alert threshold?
 Yes.
-The <14 days on top-20 SKUs default is configurable per profile in the Sensitivity tab.
+The <14 days on top-20 SKUs default is configurable per profile in the Alert Rules tab.
 Set it to your typical reorder lead time plus a buffer so the alert fires while there is still time to act.

 Tracked live in Vortex IQ Nerve Centre